UP Global One pig yard

 Click on image to view larger picture

-Union Stockyards of Omaha Union Stockyards of Omaha Omaha Stocks Yards Aerial view of the Omaha Stock Yards
+Union Stockyards of Omaha Union Stockyards of Omaha Union Stock Yards Union Stock Yards Aerial view of the Omaha Union Stock Yards

 Remarks: ca. turn of the century.